DevToys-app/Website/src/Website/blog/_posts/the-journey-to-devtoys-2.0.md

 ![Memory consumption difference between DevToys 1.0 and 2.0](blog/the-journey-to-devtoys-2.0/memory-consumption.png)

-Of course, there are other ways to reduce memory consumption in DevToys as a native app, such as re-using the web view instances instead of creating a new one every time the user navigates from a tool to another, but this is one is by far the most efficient.
+Of course, there are other ways to reduce memory consumption in DevToys as a native app, such as re-using the web view instances instead of creating a new one every time the user navigates from a tool to another, but this one is by far the most efficient.

 ## Developing DevToys as a Blazor Hybrid app